kossiitkgp/docs/events/KWoC/kwoc.md

 ## Miscellaneous

 - Take anonymous feedback about the proceedings of KWoC from participants.
 Preferably after the submission of the end evals blog.
-- Update [kossiitkgp/mistakes](https://github.com/kossiitkgp/mistakes) repo for the sake of posterity based on feedback and other things that went wrong.
+- Update [kossiitkgp/mistakes](https://github.com/kossiitkgp/mistakes) repo atleast for the sake of posterity based on feedback and other things that went wrong.